-- (1. Grants full review and appoints counsel. - (2.
-Corrects the illegal unlawful unauthorized sentence. - (3.
-Hold that illegal unauthorized sentences are repugnant to the concept of "justice" and are precluded from any procedural bars. - (4.
+- (1).
+Grants full review and appoints counsel. - (2).
+Corrects the illegal unlawful unauthorized sentence. - (3).
+Hold that illegal unauthorized sentences are repugnant to the concept of "justice" and are precluded from any procedural bars. - (4).
 Hold that a court who intentionally over-sentences an accused, and refuses to correct that unlawful sentence when put on notice, meets the "shocks the conscience" doctrine.

-(4. Invalidate People v.
-Hester, 22 Cal.4th 290, 295 (2000), and its prodigy.

-(5. Any other relief that is just.
+- (4. Invalidate People v.
+Hester, 22 Cal.4th 290, 295 (2000), and its prodigy. - (5.
+Hold that Pet. did make a prima facie showing under the RJA. - (6.
+Any other relief that is just.